Communicable Disease Control

 - Jefferson County Public Health regularly publishes studies, surveys and reports on the status of health issues in the county.
-View the Disease Stats & Data page for more info.
+View the Disease Stats & Data page for more information.

-- Incidence of reportable communicable diseases are analyzed for potential impact to the community's health.
-For example, diagnosis of certain contagious diseases among food workers, daycare providers or healthcare workers.
+- Incidences of reportable communicable diseases are analyzed for potential impact to the community's health.
+For example, the diagnosis of certain contagious diseases among food workers, daycare providers or healthcare workers.